Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 Just a little side question.

-Here is here is Piketty's thesis boiled down.
+Here is Piketi's thesis boiled down.

-When the rate of return on capital exceeds the rate of growth of output and income as it did in the 19th century and seems quite likely to do again in the 21st century, capitalism automatically generates arbitrary and unsustainable inequalities that radically undermine the merit meritocratic values on which democratic societies are based.
+When the rate of return on capital exceeds the rate of growth of output and income, as it did in the 19th century and seems quite likely to do again in the 21st century, capitalism automatically generates arbitrary and unsustainable inequalities that radically undermine the meritocratic values on which democratic societies are based.

 There's no data to support any such claim.

-I get to that in a minute.
+I'll get to that in a minute.

-Not to raise money for education, not to raise money for mass transit, not to raise money for AIDS research, not to raise money for anything, not to increase unemployment benefits.
+He goes on, Piketi goes on to suggest an 80% tax rate to fix this inequality business, an 80% tax rate on income starting at $500,000 or $1 million a year, not to raise money for education, not to raise money for mass transit, not to raise money for AIDS research, not to raise money for anything, not to increase unemployment benefits.

-Pikini argues for an 80% tax rate to put an end to incomes over $500,000 a year.
+Piketi argues for an 80% tax rate to put an end to incomes over $500,000 a year.

-And we have people in America today who can't believe that this is being supported by modern day Democrats.
+And we have people in America today who can't believe that this is being supported by modern-day Democrats.

 And that's what surprises me.

-Do they not hear what modern day Democrats say?
+Do they not hear what modern-day Democrats say?

 Do they not know what Obamacare is?